chili-chips-ba/openeye-CamSI/README.md

   - `305a e8`
   - `305b 11`

-These settings result in 1920 8-bit data points per line, equivalent to 1280 12-bit raw data points used for color processing.
-The trimming values are configured as though binning is not applied.
+These settings result in **1920 8-bit data points per line**, equivalent to **1280 12-bit raw data points** used for color processing.

 #### *Timing Configuration for 60 FPS*
-The frame timing is determined by the following equation:

-For 60 FPS:
 - **VMAX**: Set to 2551 (0x9F7) to ensure frame blanking:
   - `3038 f7`
   - `3039 09`